the1mason/mdpost/README.md

 # mdpost
 simple static markdown renderer for general purposes

+# Docker support

+`docker pull the1mason/mdpost:latest`

+Added and enabled docker support.
+For now mdpost requires editing files in the container manually.
+I will add admin panel for editing files, menu items and website name in browser in next releases.

 # About
 This is a very simple ASP.NET core app for posting static markdown files.
 There are a lot of hardcoded variables including templates, menu items, titles, and other things.
 If you want to use it, you can rebuild it for yourself.